 7. Direct Mail is a $44-Billion Industry

-The Direct Marketing Association reports that direct mail is a $44.2-billion industry.
+The Direct Marketing Association reports that the direct mail industry is valued at $44.2-billion.
 It’s the second largest channel for ad spend in the U.S. (teleservices is first at $45 billion) and it’s growing by billions of dollars each year.

 For every $167 that was spent on direct mail in the U.S., products or services sold for an average of $2,095.
 That’s a 1,300% return on investment.